 The AR, VR, and CG capacity is higher with larger PDB value and/or less stringent (i.e., higher) PER requirement.

-Jitter has marginal impact on the AR, VR, and CG capacity.

 The AR, VR, and CG capacity is higher with larger system bandwidth.

-Various potential XR capacity enhancement schemes were evaluated.
-The results and observations are given in Clause 8.3.3.
+Various potential XR capacity enhancement schemes were proposed and evaluated by different companies.
+Their results and observations are given in Clause 8.3.3.

 XR UE power consumption